 My mom was different.
 She tried everything she could think of to get me to stay.
 It’s not that we want them to leave, but we need to make them leave.
 I told my oldest, “you can stay home as long as you’re going to school.
 If you’re not going to school you need to work and pay rent.”

 She like, “Dad, will you please unlock the door now?
 I want to unpack my stuff into my dorm.”
 We have to help them leave or they end up like Will Ferrel and John C. Riley in Step Brothers.
 But we need to make some memories with them and get closer to them before they leave.

 When you and your family, or you and your friends, enjoy those experiences together, the adventures, the meals, the challenges, and even the things that go exactly the way you planned and hoped they would.
 Experiencing that together will bring you closer to one another.

 As I said, this is especially true with Disney and Universal.
 Something about those parks really brings out the child in all of us.
 This is why you can take adult trips to Disney after your kids leave for college.

 What happens when you have more fun, curate a collection of memorable experiences, grow more patient, gain more intelligence, learn how to enjoy life more, improve your stress management skills, and grow closer to the ones you love?

 What could be a better quality of life than amazing experiences, expanded literal and figurative horizons, more fun, less stress, and better relationships?

 Travel helps you gain more of those things and those things make you happier.

-Contact The Travel Wizard to book your magical vacation!
+Contact me to book your magical vacation today!

 Please share it with some friends while you’re here.